 This current offering of the Executive Veterinary Program in Swine Health Management builds on the University of Illinois College of Veterinary Medicine’s award-winning Executive Veterinary Program (EVP) series of executive programs.
 EVP was developed in 1991 to enhance the business, communication, and planning skills of busy animal health professionals.
-Since that time nearly 255 of the top swine industry veterinarians from throughout the world have benefited from the program as well as managers in the swine industry that have completed the recent Executive Pork Producers Program.
+Since that time, 225 of the top swine industry veterinarians from throughout the world have benefited from the program as well as managers in the swine industry that have completed the Executive Pork Producers Program.

 The Executive Veterinary Program addresses essential skills for excellence in swine health management.
 The objective of EVP is to enhance the diagnostic, management, leadership, strategic thinking, and problem-solving skills of leaders in the pork industry.

 EVP offered top-tier swine veterinarians a ‘mini-MBA’ type of educational experience…I was able to immediately apply the information learned at EVP in practice as well as with pork producer clients to increase knowledge and ultimately improve the bottom line.